-- A short description of the applicant's capacity to deliver the proposed project and meet the requirements of the award, including collecting and reporting the required performance measure data.
-Who will be responsible for this task, and how will the applicant collect the data?
-Refer to Program Description: Performance Measures for additional details on performance measures for this funding opportunity. - A description of multiagency projects or activities the applicant has conducted, or is currently conducting, that demonstrate the applicant's ability to undertake the proposed project activities.
-The lead agency must demonstrate that it has the expertise and organizational capacity to successfully undertake a jurisdiction-wide initiative that involves significant collaboration with other agencies and that it has partners supporting and committed to engage in the effort.
+- A short description of the applicant's capacity to deliver the proposed project and meet the requirements of the award, including collecting and reporting the required performance measure data and managing the administrative and financial aspects of the award.
+Who will be responsible for these tasks, and how will the applicant collect the data?
+Refer to [Program Description: Performance Measures](#) for additional details on performance measures for this funding opportunity.